Arbor Realty Trust, Inc. Annou - GuruFocus.com

 UNIONDALE, N.Y., Aug.
-01, 2022 (GLOBE NEWSWIRE) -- Arbor Realty Trust, Inc. (the “Company”) (: ABR) today announced that it intends to offer, subject to market and other conditions, $200 million aggregate principal amount of Convertible Senior Notes due 2025 (the “Notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
-The Company also intends to grant the initial purchasers of the Notes a 13-day option to purchase up to an additional $30 million aggregate principal amount of Notes on the same terms and conditions.
+02, 2022 (GLOBE NEWSWIRE) -- Arbor Realty Trust, Inc. (the “Company”) (: ABR) today announced the pricing of its upsized offering of $250 million aggregate principal amount of its 7.50% Convertible Senior Notes due 2025 (the “Notes”) in a private placement to qualified institutional buyers pursuant to Rule 144A under the Securities Act of 1933, as amended (the “Securities Act”).
+The aggregate principal amount of the offering was increased from the previously announced offering of $200 million aggregate principal amount of Notes.
+The sale of the Notes to the initial purchasers is expected to settle on or about August 5, 2022, subject to customary closing conditions.
+The Company also granted the initial purchasers of the Notes a 13-day option to purchase up to an additional $37.5 million aggregate principal amount of the Notes on the same terms and conditions.

-The terms of the Notes, including the interest rate, initial conversion rate and other terms, will be determined by negotiations between the Company and the initial purchasers of the Notes.
+The Notes will be senior, unsecured obligations of the Company and will bear interest at a rate equal to 7.50% per year, payable semiannually in arrears on February 1 and August 1 of each year, beginning on February 1, 2023 and will mature on August 1, 2025, unless earlier converted or repurchased.
+The Company will not have the right to redeem the Notes prior to maturity.
+The Notes will be convertible, subject to certain conditions, into cash, shares of the Company’s common stock or a combination thereof, at the Company’s sole election.
+The conversion rate will initially equal 59.8480 shares of the Company’s common stock per $1,000 principal amount of Notes, which is equivalent to an initial conversion price of approximately $16.71 per share of common stock, representing an approximate 10.00% conversion premium based on the closing price of the Company’s common stock of $15.19 per share on August 2, 2022.

 The Company intends to use the net proceeds of the offering to repurchase for cash a portion of its outstanding 4.75% Convertible Senior Notes due 2022 in privately negotiated transactions, which may be effected through one of the initial purchasers or its affiliate, as the Company’s agent, and use any remaining proceeds from the offering for general corporate purposes.